 Method #6 – By Adding a Button for Strikethrough Using VBA

 We can also create a command button for the same using VBA.

-- Choose “Command button” from the “Insert” command available in the “Controls” group under “Developer” tab.
+- Step 1 – Choose the “Command button” from the “Insert” command available in the “Controls” group under “Developer” tab.

 Now suppose we want to Strikethrough two cells (A1 and A2).
 We can do the same by selecting the cells and pressing the command button (Make sure the “Design Mode” is deactivated).